 - Hand hygiene – Students will be given time and instructions on how to wash their hands with soap and water for a minimum of 20 seconds.
 Students should wash their hands before eating, after using the bathroom, after touching the front of their mask and frequently throughout the day.
 If soap and water is not available, students will be given adult-supervised access to hand sanitizer that has a minimum alcohol content of 60%.
 Hand sanitizer will not be stored in science labs, on buses or in other areas that include or may include combustion or open flames.

 - Proper face covering procedures – Students, staff and visitors to our schools will be expected to wear face coverings indoors and outside, including on the school bus.
-Students will be allowed to remove face coverings during meals and for short breaks, as permitted by the teacher, as long as they maintain appropriate social distance.
+Students will be allowed to remove face coverings during meals as long as they maintain appropriate social distance.
 Students who are unable to medically tolerate a face covering will not be required to wear one and appropriate social distancing will be ensured.
 Face coverings will be provided to students and staff, if needed, at no cost.
 Acceptable face coverings for COVID-19 include, but are not limited to, cloth-based coverings and surgical masks that cover both the mouth and nose.

 - Social distancing – While at school, students and staff members will maintain a minimum of six feet of social distancing between themselves and others.
 For some activities, like choir and aerobic exercise, students will be required to maintain a minimum of 12 feet of social distancing.